IBM/credit-risk-analysis-with-cognos-analytics-and-watson-studio/README.md

   ![ca-complete-relationship](doc/source/images/ca-complete-relationship.png)

-Click the `Save` icon in the top menu to save off the `Data module`.
+Click the `Save` icon in the top menu to name and save the `Data module`.

 ### Create a dashboard

 From the Cognos Analytics main dashboard, select the `+` icon in the lower left corner and select `Dashboard`.
 Accept the default template and click `OK`.

 Click `Select a source` to bring up the selction dialog.
-Select the Data module you just created in the previous step, and click `OK`.
+Select the `Data module` you just created in the previous step, and click `OK`.

-Now you should see a blank canvas to create your dashboard.
+You should then see a blank canvas to create your dashboard.

   ![db-blank](doc/source/images/db-blank.png)